About Ollom Art

 Ollom Art was born out of the Internal Landscapes© methodology developed by Artistic Director John Ollom.
 This methodology transforms an internal impulse into an authentic manifestation of movement art.
 The first production was Internal Landscapes (2008) presented at the Amadeo Peñalver Art Studio.
 Pressed Cyclic… was also presented in 2008 as part of Fieldays at the Abrons Art Center.
 Our most recent production of M.U.D.
 (Men Under Dirt) has been touring the Tri-state area and has been presented as part of Soulforce’s National Conference in 2009 and the 2010 Arts Weekend at the Easton Mountain Retreat Center.
 A salon performance of “The Portal” was presented at the Ripley-Greir Studios in 2012.
 “Prisoner of My Projection” was featured in our 10 year anniversary festival of art.

-Our newest work “Internal Landscapes: Evolution” will be presented in April 30 and May 1, 2016 in Binghamton, NY.
+Our newest work “Internal Landscapes: Evolution” was presented in April 30 and May 1, 2016 in Binghamton, NY.
 Our gala on November 7, 2015 helped us raise funds for this work.
 For more information click here.

 Ollom Dance Theatre was formed to present works that are considered more classical dance.
 These works include John Ollom’s The Journey (2004), Anatomy of Woman (2006), both presented at the prestigious Lincoln Center Clark Theater and Love Stories (2007) presented at the LGBT Center in NYC.
 Anatomy of Woman was also presented at the Landmark Theatre in Port Washington, NY.